ryanoutcome20/Atlas/docs/quickstart.md

 Here are the available networking modes and their functions.
 When calling `Listen` on a port, you can specify one of these modes.

 ```
-MODE_FAILED - Will be called whenever a checksum failure has occured.
+MODE_FAILED - Will be called whenever a hash/checksum failure has occured.
 Usually caused by cheating players attempting network manipulation.

 MODE_NONE - Will never be called.
 Used when you want to temporarily disable a listener.